siberianfox/tinygwiki/Home.md

 Welcome to the TinyG wiki!

 This wiki is used to keep documentation from version 0.95 onward.
-For previous versions see [the old TinyG wiki](http://www.synthetos.com/wiki/index.php?title=Projects:TinyG)
+Documentation for previous versions - 0.94 and earlier - can also be found on this site.
+See the intro sections on various pages for the links.

 ![TinyG v7 Board](http://farm9.staticflickr.com/8378/8504469302_d645fcd97c_z.jpg)